UofT-UTSC-CS-sandbox/final-term-project-campusconnect/doc/sprint 4/product_backlog.md

 #### Non-Functional Requirements

-1. AI transcription should be fast and 99% accurate
-2. Chat should be real-time
+1. Chat should be real-time
-3. Video/audio calls should be high-quality
+2. Video/audio calls should be high-quality

 #### System Constraints

-1. Transcript uploads should be allowed in either PDF format
+1. Transcript uploads should be allowed in PDF format